Hayden-Hansen/Fighting-Game/README.md

 - Other minor UI changes

-Building this game is a great way to get your foot in the door to becoming a game developer.
+Building this game is a great way to get your foot in the door to becoming a game developer, and this is just the first of many game projects that will be on my github.
 Enjoy!